rust-lang/rust/text/0000-ques-in-main.md

 [main-in-nostd-environments]: #main-in-nostd-environments

-Some no-std environments do have a notion of processes that run and then exit, but they may or may not have notions of "exit status" or "error messages".
-In this case, the signature of `main` should be unchanged, and the shim should simply ignore whichever aspects of `Termination` don't make sense in context.
+Some no-std environments do have a notion of processes that run and then exit, but do not have a notion of "exit status".
+In this case, `process::exit` probably already ignores its argument, so `main` and the `start` lang item do not need to change.
+Similarly, in an environment where there is no such thing as an "error message", `io::stderr()` probably already points to the bit bucket, so `report` functions can go ahead and use `eprintln!` anyway.

 There are also environments where
 [returning from `main` constitutes a _bug_.][divergent-main] If you